Sam15-code/ElevateHomeDecor/README.md

 ## Usage

-- Step 1, The customer will need apply their creditionals in our furniture website.
+- Step 1, The customer will need apply their credentials in our furniture website.
 - You will be prompted with the web page, log-in site, and social media page.
 - Once you have logged in, scroll through the furniture that best fits your interest.